The Golden Scarab

 The Golden Scarab is the debut studio album by former Doors member Ray Manzarek as a solo artist.
-It was recorded in 1973 and released in 1974 on the Mercury label, one year after the Doors breakup (at that time a trio formed of the surviving members of the band, more specifically Manzarek himself, Robby Krieger, and John Densmore).
+It was recorded in 1973 and released in 1974 on the Mercury label, one year after the Doors breakup (at that time a trio formed of the surviving members of the band: Manzarek himself, Robby Krieger, and John Densmore).

 Reception

 Joe Viglione of AllMusic gave The Golden Scarab a rating of three out of five stars.
 He considered it to be the "best embodiment of the Doors by one of the three surviving members", concluding:

 In contrast, Uncut magazine wrote a scathing review, ridiculing, "It sucks ...
 Even Jim at his dumbest, stinkiest drunk would have pissed himself laughing."

 Track listing

 All tracks composed by Ray Manzarek except where indicated: